 Stainless Steel Passivation

-Stainless steel passivation is a process that makes stainless steel even less susceptible to corrosive environmental factors, such as air and water.
-While stainless steel is corrosion-resistant by nature, it is not entirely impervious to rusting.
+Stainless steel passivation is a process that gives stainless steel even greater resistance to corrosive environmental factors such as air and water.
+While it is corrosion-resistant by nature, stainless steel is not entirely impervious to rusting.
 Iron embedded in the surface during part forming and machining can corrode and create rust spots, called “rouging”.
 Passivating stainless steel removes exogenous “free iron” and/or iron compounds from the material’s surface, and helps create a new corrosion resistant oxide layer over the affected areas.
 It also reinforces the stainless steel’s naturally occurring oxide layer.

 Stainless steel’s protective oxide layer can be damaged by abrasion, high heat, or exposure to certain chemicals.
 However, through the passivation process, it can be repaired and restored as needed

 How Does the Passivation of Stainless Steel Work

 Passivating stainless steel requires a two-step process.
 First, the stainless steel is submerged in a special chemical bath to clean its surface.
 The material is then submerged in a second bath that uses nitric acid, citric acid, or similar chemicals to fully dissolve any embedded iron contaminants without significantly affecting the surface of the stainless steel.

 The stainless steel is then removed from the bath and allowed to react with oxygen, which forms a new, protective layer of chromium oxide across the treated surface.

 - Eliminates iron contamination reactions with other materials